voidfiles/incursion/README.rst

 Incursion is an MIT Licensed InfluxDB client, written in Python, for developers.

-This existing InfluxDB python client is great.
-This client is built on that one but, many python developers have come to expect a progrmatic method for building queries on top of a raw unstructured query interface.
+The existing InfluxDB python client is great.
+This client is built on that but many python developers have come to expect a programmatic method for building queries on top of a raw unstructured query interface.

-Incursion was bult to bring a new pattern to your InfluxDB Queries.
+Incursion was built to bring a new pattern to your InfluxDB Queries.

 .. code-block:: pycon